kangtt250/kangtt250.github.io/resume.md

 **_Product Operations Manager_**

-1. Offers crypto traders to access professional trading services for gate.io exchange.
+1. Offers crypto traders to access professional trading services for exchange.
-2. Tiered VIP fee schedule for higher volume traders available across Spot, Margin and Futures trading.
+2. Tiered VIP fee schedule for higher volume traders available across Spot, Margin, and Futures trading.
-3. Create a range of Futures and Options products for derivatives traders included USDT & Coin-Margined.
+3. Create a range of Futures and Options products for derivatives traders including USDT & Coin-Margined.
-4. Covered institutional clients around the world ranging from high frequency traders, hedge funds, market makers and brokers.
+4. Response to the problems that institutional clients around the world ranging from high-frequency traders, hedge funds, market makers, and brokers encounter.

 ### _2018 ~ 2020 | Coinsuper_